Swanage is probably most well-known for its superb, sweeping sandy bay, which has been drawing visitors for generations.

 Swanage Bay’s history is entwined with Victorian England and, further back, smugglers’ tales and Saxon and Viking adventures.

 There is a commemorative statue on the Shore Road promenade to King Alfred the Great who, it’s said, defeated the Danes in the sea here in AD 877.
-This is, however disputed, and the Viking ships are also said to have perished in a severed storm off Peveril Point.
+This is, however disputed, and the Viking ships are also said to have perished in a severe storm off Peveril Point.

 This Tuscan column was erected by local Victorian businessman and one of Swanage’s founding fathers John Mowlem (who the town’s cinema and theatre building is named after) in 1862.
 The Mowlem overlooks the bay and is an important cultural feature of the town.

-It was during the Victorian era when Swanage came into its own, flourishing as a seaside resort, and even drawing a young Princess Victoria to stay before she became Queen.
+It was during the Victorian era when Swanage came into its own, flourishing as a seaside resort, even drawing a young Princess Victoria to stay before she became Queen.

 Before this, the main economy was still centred around the bay, built around quarrying and fishing.
 The area’s rich quarrying history can still be seen today in areas of Purbeck such as Winspit and Dancing Ledge.